garbo999/cards/README.md

 ## Development process
 I am using test-driven development (TDD).
 I move forward by writing individual tests to incrementally reach the goal described above.

+## TO DO
+- Attempt to analyze and quantify how long streaks of luck can occur in Texas Holdem